spring-media/aws-lambda-router/README.md

 The proxy integration usually works using a path configured in the API gateway.
 For example: `/article/{id}`.

 If you use the WIP *proxy path support*, the complete path will be used to match a route config in `proxyIntegration`.
-This can be used to build an [Simple Proxy with API Gateway]([https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-http.html](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-http.html))
+This can be used to build an [Simple Proxy with API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-http.html)

 Example:
-* Resource in API Gateway : /{proxy+}
+* Resource in API Gateway : /{proxy+} [see Proxy Integration with a Proxy Resource](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html)
 * Method: ANY

 With the lambda configuration shown below the following paths are matched: